obahamonde/aiofauna/README.md

 ✅ Robust data validation: Utilizes the rich features of Pydantic for data validation and serialization.

+✅ OX: Thanks to `rich` and `aiohttp` you will get rich logging and error handling out of the box.

 ✅ Auto-provisioning: Automatic management of indexes, unique indexes, and collections with `FaunaModel` ODM.

 ✅ Full JSON communication: Focus on your data, don't worry about the communication protocol.
 Your `Api` will receive and return JSON.

-✅ Markdown and Html support.

 ✅ Inspired by fastapi, you will work with almost the same syntax and features like path operations, path parameters, query parameters, request body, status codes, `/docs` automatic interactive API documentation, and decorated view functions and automatic serialization and deserialization of your data.